Organic farming will increase more carbon emissions than conventional farming, a study by the University of Technology in Sweden finds.

-The real impact on emissions happens when consumers will have major changes in their diets such as eating less meat.
+The real impact on emissions happens when consumers have significant changes in their diets, such as eating less meat.
 Stefan Wirius, one of the researchers in the study, says that the consumers’ choice of food also helps reduce climate impacts.
 Eating organic beans, chicken is much better for the climate than eating beef.

 Also, replacing lamb, beef, and hard cheese with pork, chicken, fish, and eggs, foods that have lower climate impact, are ways that could boost the effects of organic farming.

 Reducing food waste will also lower overall emissions.

 Producing crops for biofuels harmful to the climate